Diesel DPF Woes

 Modern Turbo Diesel engines are very complicated devices.
 Many years ago people were told switching to Diesel would cut CO2 and help the planet.
 Before long Diesel powered cars were outselling Petrol cars, CO2 kept rising but with it there has been a massive increase in Human respiratory illness as a result.
 One of the “solutions” has been the DPF (Diesel Particulate Filter).
 These filters can collect up to 100% of soot particulates, and then, under specific conditions using additional fuel, raise the temperature, of the DPF to burn off the soot deposits within it.

 The regeneration process is remarkably effective. however, problems can occur when the vehicle is used for a large number short journeys, at low speeds.
 In these instances, DPF regeneration will not occur and soot levels within the filter will increase.
 At some point, a dashboard light may illuminate to warn the driver, but it is not always the case, and the car may just progressively run worse and worse, until another engine management fault is triggered.
+You may be reading this as you’ve got code OBD Code P244B – Diesel Particulate Filter Differential Pressure Too High.

 At Balance Motor Works we take a holistic approach to DPF problems.
 Solving a blocked DPF by unblocking it, may lead to it blocking again.
 The whole system must work in close-knit harmony to deliver a reliable drive, time and again.
 By appreciating that little nuance, we are more capable of delivering a solution to your problems, rather than another cost.